Episode 1 – Mental Habits

 The barrier was not physiological, but mental.

 Know your cognitive biases

-Our beliefs, and consequently our mindset, can be impacted by cognitive biases.
-Cognitive biases are programmed erroneous thought patterns that impact our judgments and, resultantly, our decisions.
+Our beliefs and consequently our mindset, can be impacted by cognitive biases.
+Cognitive biases are programmed with erroneous thought patterns that impact our judgments and, resultantly, our decisions.

 Cognitive biases influence our behavior every day and, given that they are based on incorrect or incomplete information, often result in poor decisions.

 Our cognitive biases often sway towards the negative, which is all thanks to that prime directive of survival.
 We need to be on the lookout for danger and problems, or otherwise risk being eaten by that tiger from earlier!